steventine/speaker-timer/README.md

 #### 3. Run the event

-1. Open `moderator.html` — a session code is generated automatically and saved across refreshes
+1. Open `moderator.html` — a session code is generated and embedded in the URL automatically.
+Bookmark the URL or use **Copy moderator link** to resume the session from any device.
+Use **✏️ Change** in the header to switch to a custom or existing session code.
-2. On the speaker's device, open `index.html` → **Join as Speaker** → enter the code
+2. Share the session code with speakers via **Copy speaker link**, or have them open `index.html` → **Join as Speaker** → enter the code manually.
-3. Set the duration, add speakers to the queue if needed, and hit **Start** when they begin talking
+3. **Using the speaker queue:** add speakers with their allotted times, then click ▶ next to a speaker to load their name and time and start the countdown immediately.
+4. **Manual timer:** set the duration in the Timer panel and hit **Start**.
+The speaker name will not be shown on the speaker view in this mode.

 ## Files